Dollhouse: History

 Smaller doll houses, such as the Tate house with more realistic exteriors, appeared in Europe in the 18th century.
 Nuremberg kitchens, a type of single-room dollhouse, date back at least to 1572, when one was given to Dorothea and Anna, the Princesses of Saxony, daughters of Augustus, Elector of Saxony aged five and ten.

 The early European dollhouses were each unique, constructed on a custom basis by individual craftsmen.
 With the advent of the Industrial Revolution, factories began mass producing toys, including dollhouses and miniatures suitable for furnishing them.
 German companies noted for their dollhouses included Christian Hacker, Moritz Gottschalk, Elastolin, and Moritz Reichel.
 The list of important English companies includes Silber & Fleming, Evans & Cartwright, and Lines Brothers (which became Tri-ang).
 By the end of the 19th century American dollhouses were being made in the United States by The Bliss Manufacturing Company.
 In France, the Deauville dollhouses were made by the manufacturer Villard & Weill in the first quarter of the 20th century.

 Germany produced the most prized dollhouses and doll house miniatures up until World War I. The doll houses were produced in Nuremberg, Germany; which, since the sixteenth century, was coined as the 'toy city'.
 Their baby houses were thought to be the origin for the basic standards of contemporary doll houses.
 Notable German miniature companies included Märklin, Rock and Graner and others.
 Their products were not only avidly collected in Central Europe, but regularly exported to Britain and North America.
 Germany's involvement in WWI seriously impeded both production and export.
 New manufacturers arose in other countries.

 France produced the dollhouses known as Deauville Dollhouses.
 They were made by the VILLARD & WEILL company, mainly between 1905 and 1925.
-This toys manufacturer won prices in Sydney, Paris and St Louis World Fairs.
+This toys manufacturer won prizes in Sydney, Paris and St Louis World Fairs.

 The TynieToy Company of Providence, Rhode Island, made authentic replicas of American antique houses and furniture in a uniform scale beginning in about 1917.
 Other American companies of the early 20th century were Roger Williams Toys, Tootsietoy, Schoenhut, and the Wisconsin Toy Co.
 Dollhouse dolls and miniatures were also produced in Japan, mostly by copying original German designs.

 After World War II, dollshouses were mass-produced in factories on a much larger scale with less detailed craftsmanship than before.
 By the 1950s, the typical dollhouse sold commercially was made of painted sheet metal filled with plastic furniture.
 Such houses cost little enough that the great majority of girls from the developed western countries which were not struggling with rebuilding after World War II could own one.